PonjevicDino/GymnastikBall-ProtoTYPEN/content/docs/projects/gymnastikball_mouse/implementation_sbs/_index.md

 We've done step №1 again, until we reached that part, where we needed to connect the cables to the ESP32 again.
 5V-DC and ground were simple, because we didn't reach the current limit of the microcontroller.
 The clock signal could also be sent to both sensors at the same time via the same pin, but the return channel was the problematic one.
 There was a way using the *STEMMA QT* protocoll, which provides the ability to daisy-chain multiple sensors together, but this required spectial cables/connectors and the time was running.
+So we needed to connect both sensors to the same pins via a "Y-Splitter" connection.

 {{< figure src="daisy-chain.JPEG" caption="*Daisy-Chaining*">}}